 Greenhouse

 A greenhouse is designed for cultivating plants in a controlled environment.
-It protects plants from bad weather and makes the best conditions for growing a variety of crops.
+It protects plants from bad weather and makes the best conditions for growing various crops.

 Greenhouses range in size from small backyard structures to large commercial facilities and can be used for growing flowers, vegetables, herbs, or ornamental plants all year.

-Greenhouses are often known as Conservatories or hothouses depending on their design and function.
+Greenhouses are often called Conservatories or hothouses depending on their design and function.

 Types and Examples